-The Act on Sales, etc. of Financial Instruments obligates financial instrument providers, etc. to explain a risk of loss of principal and important portions of the transaction structure when selling financial instruments, such as savings and insurances, and prohibits the provision of conclusive evaluations on uncertain matters.
+The Act on Provision of Financial Services (revised and renamed from the Act on Sales, etc. of Financial Instruments, which came into effect in November 2021) obligates financial instrument providers, etc. to explain a risk of loss of principal and important portions of the transaction structure when selling financial instruments, such as savings and insurances, and prohibits the provision of conclusive evaluations on uncertain matters.